tandeshao/tp/docs/DeveloperGuide.md

 - "John Doe" is equal to "john doe" (different capitalization)
 - "John &#160;&#160;&#160;&#160;&#160; Doe" is equal to "John Doe" (extra white spaces between words)

-However, after extra white spaces have been trimmed, a difference in white space is considered as different.
-For phone, a difference in "+" is also considered as different.
+For all person attributes except `Phone`, after extra white spaces have been trimmed, a difference in white space is considered as different.
 For example:
-- "John Doe" is considered different from "JohnDoe" (difference in single white space between words)
+- "John Doe" is different from "JohnDoe" (difference in white space)

+For phone, even if there is a difference in white space, it is still considered to be equal.
+However, a difference in '+' is considered as different.
+For example:
-- "65 98765432" is considered different from "6598765432" (difference in single white space between numbers)
+- "+65 98765432" is equal to "+6598765432" (difference in white space)
-- "+65 98765432" is considered different from "65 98765432" (difference in "+")
+- "+65 98765432" is different from "65 98765432 (difference in '+')"

 #### 4.4.1.
 Design considerations:

 **Aspect: Duplicate person:**

-* **Current implementation:** Three attributes of a person (`Name`, `Phone` and `Email`) have to be equal to be considered a duplicate.
+* **Current implementation:** Three attributes of a person (`Name`, `Phone` and `Email`) have to be equal to be considered as a duplicate.
     * Pros: Greater flexibility for users as different individuals may share the same name, or phone, or even email.
     * Cons: Some might argue that both phone number and email should be unique for all contacts.
 However, there are many situations where individuals might share the same phone or email, or even both.
 Restricting such cases would be overzealous input validation.
 Hence, to be inclusive and flexible, we decided that a person is uniquely identified by the three attributes, `Name`, `Phone` and `Email`.

 **Aspect: Case sensitivity:**

 * **Current implementation:** Case insensitive for all person attributes.
-    * Pros: It reflects reality, words that only differ in case are often treated as identical.
+    * Pros: It follows closely to reality, words that only differ in case are often treated as identical.
 Intuitively, "John Doe" and "john doe" are highly likely to be the same person.
     * Cons: In some rare cases, people might consider "John Doe" and "john doe" to be different individuals.
 However, this is unlikely and the majority (case-insensitive) approach is favoured.

 **Aspect: Extra white spaces between words:**

 * **Current implementation:** Extra white spaces (2 or more) between words are trimmed to a single white space for all attributes.
-    * Pros: Similar to "Aspect: Case sensitivity", it reflects reality, person attributes such as name that only differ in extra white spaces between words are often treated as identical.
+    * Pros: Similar to "Aspect: Case sensitivity", it follows closely to reality, person attributes such as name that only differ in extra white spaces between words are often treated as identical.
 Intuitively, "John &#160;&#160;&#160;&#160;&#160; Doe" and "John Doe" are highly likely to be the same person.
     * Cons: In some rare cases, people might consider "John &#160;&#160;&#160;&#160;&#160; Doe" and "John Doe" to be different individuals.
 However, this is unlikely.
-Trimming extra white spaces between words is a quality of life feature that helps users to remove accidental extra white spaces to provide a cleaner experience.
+Trimming extra white spaces between words is a quality of life feature, helping users to remove accidental extra white spaces provides a cleaner experience.
 This behaviour follows modern applications, such as Microsoft Teams.

+**Aspect: Difference in white space:**

+* **Current implementation:** For all person attributes, except `Phone`, after extra white spaces have been trimmed, a difference in white space is considered as different.
+    * Pros: Again, it follows closely to reality.
+Except `Phone`, we can agree that "therapist" and "the rapist", a difference in white space, have vastly different meanings.
+Intuitively, spaces are used as to separate different words, resulting in different meanings when separated.
+The exception is `Phone`, the white spaces between phone numbers are only for cosmetic purposes.
+For example, when dialing "+65 98765432" or "+6598765432", both refers to the same number.
+    * Cons: "John Doe" and "JohnDoe", although they look similar, will be considered as different.
+However, if we allow them to be treated as equal, "therapist" and "the rapist" will also be considered as equal, which is no go.
+Hence, except for phone, we decided to stick with the normal convention, where a difference in white space is considered as different.
 --------------------------------------------------------------------------------------------------------------------

 ## 5. Documentation, logging, testing, configuration, dev-ops